 When it comes to a game, he never stops preparing and reflecting, saying, "I want to hit a home run in every game, and I write down the theme for the day in a notebook every day.
 I always reflect on whether I was able to achieve it that day and why I wasn't, and make corrections, so I think that's really leading to good results."

-Hitting coach Kurihara Kenta commented, "Since the start of the season, he's been swinging at balls that aren't quite his style, but he was demoted to the minor leagues once and has been doing what he's been doing in the farm team.
-He's become able to hit balls to right field even when the ball is jammed, and his hitting zone has expanded.
-He's always been able to pick up and hit breaking breaking ball.
-I think the biggest factor is that he's become able to hit balls to right field even when the ball is jammed."
+Hitting coach Kenta Kurihara commented, "At the start of the season, he was swinging at some balls outside the strike zone and wasn't able to swing in his own style, but after being sent down to the minor leagues once, he has been diligently working on what he has been doing there.
+He has become able to hit to right breaking ball.
+I think the biggest thing is that he has become able to hit to right field even when he is jammed."

-Nishikawa's momentum continued to accelerate. hit five consecutive games from the game against Softbank Hawks on August 16th to the game against Rakuten Eagles on the 21st.
-After the game against Rakuten Eagles on the 20th, his batting average rose to .297.
+Nishikawa's momentum continued to accelerate. hit five consecutive games from the game against Softbank Hawks on August 16th to the game against Rakuten Eagles on August 21st.
+After the game against Rakuten Eagles on August 20th, his batting average rose to .297.

 Against Rakuten Eagles on August 20, he was 2 hit but showed his legs as well: in the second at bat with two outs in the 0-2 5th inning, he hit two seam fastball the first pitch center fielder 136 km hit to right thrown by Tatsuki Koja, and without slowing down, he hit a timely doble double that stole second base.
 Against Softbank Hawks on August 31, with one out in the 1-1 3rd inning, he hit Kyuto Ueda to left center hit and stole first base runner.
 Nishikawa made a good base running advance to third base and was brought home alive by a wild pitch while Ryusei Terachi at bat.
 He was not the MVP for the month of August, but he had a .344 batting average and 5 RBI runs for the month.

-Even in September, he had his 31st multi-hit game of the season, including his second solo hit, in the game against Orix Buffaloes on the 9th, and his third Home Run in two consecutive games in the game against Softbank Hawks on the 11th.
+Even in September, he recorded his 31st multi-hit game of the season, including his second solo home hit, in the game against Orix Buffaloes on the 9th, and his third Home Run, his second in two consecutive games, in the game against Softbank Hawks on the 11th.

 A great one was against Rakuten Eagles on September 13 base running.
 With two outs in the fourth inning of a 6-2 game Hiromi Oka, first baseman runner Nishikawa, who was starting on 3 balls and 2 strike, saw Rakuten Eagles third baseman Franco go to first throw, and without slowing down, he made a good base running fall at third base.

-"I think that's one thing that can determine whether the team wins or loses, and sometimes a single base running can make the difference between winning and losing.
-I'm always aiming to get ahead, so I think that base running (Rakuten Eagles on September 13th) was good for me."
+"I think that's definitely one of the things that can determine whether the team wins or loses, and sometimes the outcome can be decided by a single base running.
+I'm always trying to get ahead, so I think that base running (in the game Rakuten Eagles on September 13th) was good for me."

-In the September 14th game against Rakuten Eagles, he is known for his aggressive hitting, but forced Rakuten Eagles pitcher to throw 31 pitches in five at-bats.
-On September 16th against Orix Buffaloes, stolen base his first professional base, and on September 20th against Nippon-Ham Fighters, he hit a timely doble to right-center field off of Rookie of the Year contender Kota Tatsu.
-On September 28th against Nippon-Ham Fighters, he was hit in his first two at-bats, but hit in his third and fourth at-bats, achieving a multi-hit hit.
+In the game Rakuten Eagles on September 14th, he showed his aggressive hitting style, but he forced Rakuten Eagles pitcher to throw 31 pitches in 5 at-bats.
+In the game Orix Buffaloes on September 16th, stolen base his first professional base, and in the game against Nippon-Ham on September 20th, he hit a timely doble to right-center field off Kota Tatsu, who was also competing for Rookie of the Year.
+In the game against Nippon-Ham on September 28th, he was hit in his first two at-bats, but he got hit in his third and fourth at-bats to achieve a multi-hit.

 "I've been feeling good for a while now, and it's easier for me and my mental health when those days continue to be good, so I'd like to keep going."

-He reached the required number of at-bats for the season in his second at-bat in the final game of the regular season against Softbank Hawks on October 5.
+In his second at-bat of the final regular season game against Softbank Hawks on October 5th, he reached the required number of plate appearances for the season.
 In his first year as a professional, he played in 108 games, batting .281 with 3 Home Run, 37 RBI, and a league-leading 27 doble.

 "At first, I struggled to get results, but after learning from many people and thinking about it myself through trial and error, I think I was able to achieve results in my own way, so I would like to continue working hard to improve my results from next year onwards."

-He overcame each issue one by one, and towards the end of the season, he persevered and drew more walks at Walk.
-"I'm also very particular about my on-base percentage, so I felt with each game that even when I'm not in good form, being able to draw one Walk means a lot.
-From my second year onwards, I want to use my experience to come back even more improved this winter during the off-season."
+He overcame each challenge one by one, and towards the end of the season, he was able to draw Walk by showing persistence.
+"I'm also particular about my on-base percentage, so I felt the importance of being able to draw even one Walk when I'm not in good form as the season went on.
+I want to use that experience to come back even stronger this winter offseason."

-Next season, his second year as a pro, will be extremely important.
-"I think it will be very important in terms of my performance to improve and achieve career highs each year, and I'm still not satisfied with myself, so there's always someone better.
-In that sense, I want to improve even more, and next time I want to become a batter who can aim for Home Run runs."
-He will return to Marine next season even more improved.
+Next season, his second as a professional, will be extremely important.
+"I think it's very important in terms of performance to improve and have a career-higher performance each year than the previous year, and I'm still not satisfied with myself, so there are always people better than me, and in that sense I want to raise my level even more and become a batter who can aim for a .300 batting average and double-digit Home Run runs next time."
+He will return to Marine Stadium next season even more improved.

 Interview and text by Yuta Iwashita